VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

 # Conifer Quick Start Guide

-Conifer is a configuration framework for websites built on the GUS WDK platform.
+Conifer is a configuration system for the GUS application framework, including for websites built on the GUS WDK platform.

 It uses variables defined in hierarchical layers of YAML files to populate configuration templates.
 The hierarchy allows you to define